 I know that this alone isn’t a helpful answer, so let me explain what these two types of lenses are and, more importantly, the advantages of each.

-Prime vs Zoom Lenses: Summary
+Prime vs Zoom Lenses: Which is Better?

 What is a Prime Lens?